Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>Files updated:</p>
 <ul>
   <li><b>UserChrome.css</b>: Themed the print setup dialog and print preview page.</li>
+  <li><b>UserContent.css</b>: Rearranged the file browsing page theming so that it's easier to find for those that are testing their pages and don't want to get their styles overriden.
+You have to comment out the lines right under the color variables for this.</li>
   <li><b>Checkboxes.uc.js</b>: Added the checkbox of the print preview page.</li>
 </ul>
 <h3>Pre-Last update: <b>20/04/2018</b></h3>